lolive/sparql2mapWidget/flickrRibbon/README.md

 On the server-side, you just deploy the sparql2kml2googleEarth.html, the css/ and js/ directories on any webserver.
 Note: you need to update the URL of the SiTools in info.html (or update template work/templates/jade/info.jade and regenerate, cf work/README.md)
+Note: you need to update the URL of the Sparqlendpoint in sparql2kml2googleEarth.html (or update template work/templates/jade/includes/landsatQueryDetails.jade and regenerate, cf work/README.md)

 ## CLIENT-SIDE